App-vNext/Polly-Samples/README.md

 > **Sample code migration to V8 is in progress!**
 >
 > As **Polly v8** has reached **feature-complete** state it's time to update the `Polly-Samples` as well.
-> The migration process happens gradually so, we are asking for your patience while we get everything updated..
+> The migration process happens gradually so, we are asking for your patience while we get everything updated.

 ## About the numbered demos